Introduction

 The costs of repairing a septic tank damaged by excessive weight can vary widely, depending on the extent of the damage and the specific components affected.
 Here are some potential expenses you might encounter:

-- Cracked or Collapsed Tank: If the weight of a vehicle causes the septic tank to crack or collapse, the repair costs can be substantial.
+- Cracked or Collapsed Tank: If the weight of a vehicle causes the septic tank to crack or collapse, repair costs can be substantial.
 Replacing a septic tank typically ranges from $3,000 to $10,000, depending on the size and material of the tank.
 Additional costs may include excavation and landscaping.

 - Soil Compaction and Drain Field Issues: Soil compaction caused by heavy vehicles can impair the drain field’s ability to filter wastewater, leading to system backups and failures.
 Restoring the drain field can cost between $2,000 and $5,000, depending on the size of the affected area and the remediation methods used.